entigolabs/infralib-lab/quickstart/3/readme.txt

 The module "database" has been added to the "main.tf" file with the inputs filled. **Only "allocated_storage: 21" was configured in the Infralib Agent configuration.**
 > $ cat ./quickstart_s3_3/dev-infra/main.tf

-To clean up all the created resources go to "Delete created resources". <https://infralib-quickstart.dev.entigo.dev/4>
+To dig deeper into Infralib and Infralib Agent continue to "Updates". <https://infralib-quickstart.dev.entigo.dev/4>

+The weak can give up and go to "Cleanup / Uninstall". <https://infralib-quickstart.dev.entigo.dev/5>